Samoa

 | ∅ // no treaties match | ||||

-SOME.
-Samoa taxes worldwide income while you're resident, but there's no exit tax on the way out.
-The cost of leaving is mostly paperwork: unrealised gains follow you to the next jurisdiction untouched.
+Samoa taxes your worldwide income while you're resident, but at least the exit is free: no exit tax on the way out.

-PARTLY.
-Samoa has signed most of the standard exchange frameworks and operates a public corporate registry.
-Financial accounts are reported to your home tax authority, and your shareholdings are visible to anyone.
-Privacy is shallow on both axes.
+Samoa has signed most of the standard exchange frameworks and runs a public corporate registry.
+Your accounts get reported to your home tax office, and your shareholdings sit in the shop window.

 Other jurisdictions worth comparing